Finding Your First Paying SaaS Customer

 The most common way founders avoid the first sale is the free beta.
 “I’ll give it away to 50 people, get feedback, then charge.”
 It feels productive.
 It is usually a way to postpone the only test that matters.

 Free users tell you whether people will use a free thing.
 That is not the question.
 The question is whether people will pay.
 Those populations barely overlap.
-A free beta crowded with people who would never pay can convince you that you have validation when you have only have traffic.
+A free beta crowded with people who would never pay can convince you that you have validation when you only have traffic.

 There is a place for free access: a small, design-partner group who agree up front that they will pay once it works, and who give you real feedback in exchange for early influence.
 That is a commitment with a price attached, just deferred.
 It is the opposite of a faceless free tier.